Humans and Island Environments

 - What is the role of environmental education on islands?

-Review papers on each of these themes are being commissioned and will be published in Environmental Conservation prior to the conference.
+Review papers on each of these themes have been commissioned and will be published in Environmental Conservation prior to the conference.
+As papers are published they will be listed here.

-The full proposal document for the conference can be downloaded here:
+The initial proposal document for the conference can be downloaded here: